CoderDojoSV/beginner-python/Day-5/README.md

 Can you make one of the images travel in both the x and y direction and bounce off all four walls?

 ####Challenge #6
 Can you make the other image travel left and right, bouncing off the walls and doubling in speed each bounce?
+Increasing the speed by 10% might work better.
+You also might need to give it a max speed!